Ekkehard-Schulze/precision-temperature-logger/README.md

 boards are commercially available (e. g.
 Adafruit #4821 or Sparkfun #15805),

-but these have a larger size than our laboratory optimizes sensor boards.
+but these have a much larger size than our sensor boards, which are optimized

+for watertight sealing and laboratory usage, e. g. inside the agar of

+a Petri dish.

 3.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the